Calendar for Dark Skies Meetings & Events

 If cancelled due to weather and if there is a back-up date, it will be indicated.
 And the schedule is subject to additions, deletions, and corrections as events warrant.

-Jupiter and Saturn will be in the S at late dusk.
-Plus there will be a 5-day crescent Moon.
-As dusk gives way to full darkness, other fainter objects such as galaxies, star clusters, and nebulas will be viewed.
-Back-up date is Saturday, July 29.
+Jupiter and its Galilean Moons will be visible in the SE sky, and there will be a five-day waxing crescent Moon.
+As dusk gives way to full darkness other fainter objects such as galaxies, nebulas and star clusters will come into view.
+Back-up date is Saturday, May 19.

 Perseid Meteor Shower: